Ashtonfield

 Ashtonfield ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Ashtonfield's cultural diversity was below average, with 87.3% of its population born in Australia, 93.5% being citizens, and 91.1% speaking English only at home.
-Christianity was the predominant religion in Ashtonfield, comprising 57.3% of the population.
-Notably, Judaism was overrepresented at 0.2%, compared to 0.1% across Rest of NSW.
+Ashtonfield, surveyed in the year 2016, had a population with 87.3% born in Australia, 93.5% being citizens, and 91.1% speaking English only at home.
+Christianity was the predominant religion, comprising 57.3%.
+Judaism, however, showed an overrepresentation of 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity